 We measured the stats at the bottom of the outbound funnel: qualified calls booked.
 Logically, here the trend reversed :

-Suffice to say, it proves two things :
+Suffice it to say, it proves two things :

-• Not putting a message got us to lose a lot of opportunity from people that perceived it as suspicious.
+Not putting a message caused us to lose a lot of opportunities from people who perceived it as suspicious.
 We were not fooling them, on the contrary

-🤝 Quite of a win/win situation: you talk with people that are interested in your products/services, they don’t waste your time and neither do you, trying to convince people that don’t want/need to work with you.
+🤝 Quite of a win/win situation: you talk with people who are interested in your products/services, they don’t waste your time and neither do you, trying to convince people who don’t want/need to work with you.

 And remember: know your audience.
 In this case, we were targeting highly sought-after prospects from salespeople.
 They receive tons of messages daily and are very conscious of their time.
 We had a lot of feedback from the sales team that they got qualified calls with people more senior than usual because of the transparency of the approach - which senior people relate to.